 .
 When you buy your new vehicle, the dealership will complete all of the grant-related paperwork on your behalf which means you don’t need to do anything.
 Taxis

-If you are looking to upgrade your Hackney carriage to a low emission vehicle the only option currently on the market is the LEVC TX5.
-This vehicle is eligible for a plug-in grant worth 20% of the purchase price, up to £7,500.
-The Nissan Dynamo, a 100% electric Hackney carriage, is due to be released in the coming months, and is expected to be eligible for the grant too.
+If you are looking to upgrade your Hackney carriage to a low or zero emission vehicle there are two options: LEVC TX5 and Nissan Dynamo.
+These are eligible for a plug-in grant worth 20% of the purchase price, up to £7,500.
+The Nissan Dynamo is 100% electric, while the LEVC TX5 is a plug-in hybrid.

-If you are looking to upgrade your private hire vehicle to a low emission vehicle there are a number of options available.
+If you are looking to upgrade your private hire vehicle to a zero-emission vehicle there are a number of options available.
 Many of these are electric cars eligible for the plug-in grant.
 The grant will cover 35% of the purchase price up to a maximum of £3,500.
-A full list of cars eligible for this support can be viewed here
+A full list of cars eligible for this support can be viewed here.Vans

 As well as offering purchase grants, the government is planning a reform of the vehicle excise duty scheme for vans to incentivise low emission models.
 The rates will be updated and based on a combination of vehicle weight and CO2 emissions.
 These new rules and tax rates will be introduced in April 2021.